velartrill/velartrill.github.io/orig/spirals/cohesion/damage-control.md

 _"S-s'aiur, san."_ Livkir returns the greeting, bowing quickly as he steps back.
 "Please, come in, sir."

-_"Solliv ashi vala aftare."_ Saluin's light voice carries the soft, melodic cadence of a languid Oldworlder accent, a stark contretemps to the quick, sharp rhythm of Livkir's colonial dialect.
+_"Solliv ashi vala atre."_ Saluin's light voice carries the soft, melodic cadence of a languid Oldworlder accent, a stark contretemps to the quick, sharp rhythm of Livkir's colonial dialect.
 The sound alone prompts Shalcas to stand hurriedly to attention when the _virtash_ steps inside, the door closing automatically behind him.
 Niltar's expression hardens, and she looks away as Livkir leads her counselor into the little den.

 "Saluin-_san_, this is Shalcas."
 Livkir clasps his hands behind his back, inclining his head towards the younger boy.
 "He's been helping us."

 "Shalcas-_surin._ Honored to make your acquaintance."
-Saluin claps him on the shoulder, but quickly lets go and steps back, holding up his hands, when Shalcas flinches at his touch. _"Lahi narit vala risesh--_ forgive my intrusion, comrade.
+Saluin claps him on the shoulder, but quickly lets go and steps back, holding up his hands, when Shalcas flinches at his touch. _"Lahi narai vala risesh--_ forgive my intrusion, comrade.
 I did not mean to startle you."

 "Oh, i-it's okay, um-- sorry-- I-I just--" Shalcas stops, clears his throat, and bows, far deeper than Livkir would have thought appropriate.
 "It's good to meet you too, sir."